maddigits/maddigits.github.com/_posts/2013-02-08-git-protips.md

 ---
 layout: post
-title: "Using git like a PRO"
+title: "Git Protips™"
+redirect_from:
+  - /posts/using-git-like-a-pro/
 ---

 Git has a lot of features, and I bet that 90% of who use it (including me)